How can physiotherapy benefit your canine?

 The aim is always to help control pain and let your dog get the most out of life.

-Any of these conditions can be improved for your canine with the help of physiotherapy:
+Any of these orthopaedic conditions can be improved for your canine with the help of physiotherapy and help alleviate pain and slow progression:

-Post-operative treatments help reduce the recovery times after operations and ensure the optimum effectiveness following treatment.
+Post-operative treatments help reduce the recovery times after operations and ensure the optimum effectiveness following treatment such as:

-Spondylomyelopathy Neurological conditions can seem like a big hurdle but every small step made through treatment can change exponentially in the well-being of your dog.
+Neurological conditions can seem like a big hurdle but every small step made through treatment can change exponentially in the well-being of your dog.
+Physiotherapy treatment can help to treat and/or maintain quality of life for dogs suffering from:

 These soft tissue damages take time and the CORRECT exercise can speed recovery and reduce pain for your canine.